Hospital-Database/Frontend/README.md

 ### Theme & Translation

-- The main task here is to make sure all page implemented translation and dark/light modes correctly.
+- The main task here is to make sure all pages implement translation and dark/light modes correctly.
 - We used [**Mantine**](https://mantine.dev/) library for the UI components.
-- We used VSCode [**i18n-ally**](https://github.com/lokalise/i18n-ally) extension for the translation.
+- We used VSCode [**i18n-ally**](https://github.com/lokalise/i18n-ally) extension to easily translate and extract text.
+- `next-intl` library is used with Next.js and configured to support `ar` and `en` locales.

 ### Table component